CERT-Polska/n6/docs/src/install_and_conf/step_by_step/certificates.md

 - _key.pem_
 - _N6-CA/cacert.pem_

-Generated files will be used to authenticate some requests to _n6 Rest API_ and _RabbitMQ_.
+Generated files will be used to authenticate some requests to _RabbitMQ_.